 MMC calculator

-MMC tank design helper for SGTC, VTTC, DRSSTC and QCWDRSSTC Tesla coils.
+MMC tank design calculator for SGTC, VTTC, DRSSTC and QCWDRSSTC Tesla coils.
 Results are guidelines to designing a MMC and should always be double checked in your final design!
+Most importantly is that voltage rating is the DC voltage rating, from experience this can used for good quality capacitors, AC voltage rating with frequency derating would be much lower.

 Inputs are in green.
 Outputs are in red.
 Formulas used can be seen below the calculator.